-Before you run for the hills, I’m not saying, heaven forbid, go vegan.
+Before you run for the hills, I’m not saying go all out vegan.
 Although, research shows that a vegan diet does have the smallest climate footprint, it’s an understandably difficult lifestyle change for any omnivore.
 (Steak is delicious, I get it.
 Lamb?
 Don’t even get me started.)
-For many people eliminating meat and animal products completely, can be not only a difficult lifestyle change, but also an unwanted identity shift.
-(Me a vegan?
-Gawd no, don’t box me in with those hemp-wearing hippies!!).
+For many people eliminating meat and animal products completely, can be not only a difficult lifestyle change, but also an unwanted identity shift. (‘What me?
+I’m not one of those hemp-wearing hippies!’).
 Others also worry about feeling like a hypocrite if they indulge in meat occasionally.
 But a good place to start might be simply reducing the amount of meat in your diet currently, or choosing meat that has a smaller climate footprint.
 Beef and lamb has the highest impact, for example, chicken and fish less so.
 Do you eat meat five times a week?
 Maybe reduce it to three times, then gradually to two.
 Studies show it can be healthier, too.
 (In fact, people in North America eat more than six times the recommended amount of red meat.)

 There are plenty of resources available if you do want to transition to a plant-based diet (or plant-focused), but a lot of it requires a mentality shift.
 You can start small, for example instead of thinking of meat as the showcase dish of the meal, incorporate it rather as a side.
 If you’re serving a buffet, for example, simply placing the meat at the end of the table after the grains and the salads and vegetables can help to adjust our relationship to meat as the main in general.
 These small changes can help you ease gradually into a different mindset.